-As summarized in Table 1, the cost criterion has a metric of unit cost (in dollars per acre-foot) over the design life of the project under each alternative.
+The cost criterion has a metric of unit cost (in dollars per acre-foot) over the design life of the project under each alternative.
 The unit costs for public parcels in the San Diego region were calculated previously on a parcel basis, leading to a unit cost range for each alternative (ESA 2018b).
 To prioritize the use alternatives, the costs for each alternative's parcels were divided into two categories (high and low), defined based on the cost of desalination: \$2,500 per acre-foot (SDCWA 2016, 2017).
-This represents an upper bound for managers considering alternative sources of water in the San Diego region, as above this cost, competition with other sources would reduce the feasibility of using stormwater to augment local water supplies.
 Thus, parcels with unit costs less than that of desalination were deemed low-cost, and those above the desalination cost were deemed high-cost.
+The cost of desalination represents an upper bound for managers considering alternative sources of water in the San Diego region, since it is currently the most expensive source to augment local water supplies2.

-As the parcel based costs vary, the approach to the prioritization for this criterion and metric is to use the percentage of feasible parcels that are within the low and high cost categories.
-The outcome of this cost criterion analysis is identifying the alternatives with a larger percentage of parcels in the low-cost category were given a higher priority for implementation (via a higher score) than those with fewer low-cost options.
+Since the parcel-based costs vary across each alternative, the percentage of feasible parcels that are within the low and high cost categories were tabulated (Table 3).
+The cost criterion then identifies the alternatives with a larger percentage of parcels in the low-cost category and gives those a higher priority for implementation (via a higher score) than those with fewer low-cost options.
 As unit cost represents a significant constraint in implementing price-competitive stormwater capture and use projects, this criterion was weighted more heavily than the other criteria.

 It is important to note that cost per volume does not fully reflect the "added value" or cost "off-set" that can be provided by alternatives that achieve multiple benefits, like regulatory compliance.
 For example, green street projects under Alternative B are designed to improve water quality to meet regulatory goals, in addition to contributing to the water supply.
 Thus, while the cost per volume may appear high for a water supply project, the cost may become more feasible if the project provides additional benefits, like meeting regulatory requirements under stormwater permits.
-The added value of multiple benefits is address under the additional benefits criterion (Section 1.4).
+The added value of multiple benefits is addressed under the additional benefits criterion (Section 1.4).

-Table 3 presents the method described for the cost criterion.
-The parcel-based costs used for this analysis were developed for the more feasible sites (parcels in the first set of volumes shown in Table 1) using the average of the two cost assumptions (ESA 2018b). separated into the two cost categories - above and below the \$2,500/ac-ft threshold.
-The percentage of parcels in each category for each alternative are listed in Table 3.
-A score was then determined by subtracting the high-cost percent from the low-cost percentage and multiplying by ten.
+Table 3 presents the results of the cost criterion analysis.
+The parcel-based costs used for this analysis were developed using the average of the cost range (ESA 2018b), separated into the two cost categories - above and below the \$2,500/ac-ft threshold.
+The score was then determined by subtracting the high-cost percentage from the low-cost percentage and dividing by ten to provide a comparable score to the other metrics (i.e., on the order of 10).
 The result is a score between -10 (if all parcels are high-cost) to +10 (if all parcels are low-cost).
-The factor of 10 was selected for this criterion to capture the significant constraint cost can pose to the feasibility of an alternative or project that needs to compete with other sources of water supply to the region.